Samuel Newitt Wood: Stevens County seat war

 As the founder of Woodsdale, Kansas, Wood strongly advocated for establishing his town as the county seat of Stevens County, which locked him in a contentious battle with the rival town of Hugoton.
 One of the events in this confrontation was the Hay Meadow Massacre, in which Hugoton supporters disarmed and murdered four Woodsdale supporters.
 Wood attempted to prosecute the men, but it was ruled that no court had jurisdiction in "No Man's Land" (the Oklahoma Panhandle) where the event took place.
 Woodsdale is now a ghost town.
 Nothing of Wood's settlement remains.

 Death

 As a direct result of the vicious county seat fight, Wood was assassinated outside the Hugoton courthouse on June 23, 1891, by James Brennen.
 Wood was buried in Prairie Grove Cemetery in Cottonwood Falls.
-His murderer was never prosecuted for the assassination.
+The local prosecutor was County Attorney William O'Connor, who had called for Wood's death.
+Attorney General John Nutt Ives, an elected Democrat, brought in Charles Curtis, a former Republican prosecutor who would become Vice President of the United States, to act on behalf of the state.
+His murderer was never prosecuted for the assassination because a jury could not be formed.
 His brother, Indian Agent, Rev. David John Mosher Wood spoke at his funeral.

 Legacy

 Woods County, Oklahoma was named in his honor.

-"Song of Samuel Wood" © words & music by Carl Reed 2014, performed by Tallgrass Express.
+In popular culture

-Sister Jeanne McKenna wrote her 1968 St. Louis University dissertation on Sam Wood, entitled "Samuel N. Wood: Chronic Agitator."
-Part of it was printed in the Kansas Historical Quarterly 36 (1970) pages 13–21 entitled "With the Help of God and Lucy Stone."
-Although it contains many false assumptions and inaccuracies.
+The "Song of Samuel Wood" was made and sung in his honor by a Kansas Flint Hills band.
+The song “My Great Great Uncle Samuel Newitt Wood” was written and recorded by Steve Hindalong.